Age determination in fish: Otoliths

 Fish otoliths are the earbones of a teleost (bony) fish and are present in pairs; fish have three pairs, the lapilli, the sagittae, astersci.
 These three pairs of otoliths in teleost fishes differ in form, function, size, shape, and ultrastructure.
-Otoliths function in fishes’ hearing, equilibrium, and acceleration.
+Otoliths function in fishes' hearing, equilibrium, and acceleration.
 Otolith microstructural studies exist for 50 families and 135 species of fish and squid.
 The size and shape of otoliths vary widely depending on the species.
 Without prior experience it is difficult to predict the exact size, shape, and position of a given species.
 There is also interspecies variation, especially ontogenetic changes as a fish experiences growth.
 Otoliths are generally easier to read than scales and are more accurate, being internal and never reabsorbing like scales.
 Often the sagittae are analyzed for growth as they are the largest of the three otoliths and therefore easiest to remove.
-When preparing to analyze otoliths, generally if the otolith is <300 mm than it can be analyzed intact, when >300 mm otoliths contain too much three-dimensional material and must be sectioned to analyze it more clearly.
+When preparing to analyze otoliths, generally if the otolith is <300 mm then it can be analyzed intact, when >300 mm otoliths contain too much three-dimensional material and must be sectioned to analyze it more clearly.
 The steps to preparing otoliths are to 1.
 Embed or mount the otolith 2.
 Section and polish 3.
 Store the otolith section safely.

+Traditionally, otolith age reading has been performed by trained professionals.
+However, ongoing research is being done to automate the reading process.